What is a cv?

 Setting up a cv

-It is mandatory to list your limited partnership in the Business Register at KVK, the Netherlands Chamber of Commerce (Kamer van Koophandel).
+It is mandatory to list your limited partnership in the Business Register at the Netherlands Chamber of Commerce KVK.

 Managing partners have to supply their personal details, like name and address.
 Limited partners, however, do not.
 You only have to state how many limited partners are participating in the cv and the amount of equity they bring to the company.